kfernandez31/JNP2-Chatter/description.md

 Such architecture provides convienient separation of control and broadcasting data flow, combining best of both worlds - HTTP transactions and error notifications along with WS agility.
 Data flow:
  - HTTP: CLIENT -> SERVER, transaction result handling in app protocol layer
- - WS  : SERVER -> CLIENT, no transaction result handling in app protocol layer (only TCP handshake)
+ - WS: SERVER -> CLIENT, no transaction result handling in app protocol layer (only TCP handshake)

  The client uses HTTP to send messages, joining/leaving rooms, registration, heartbeat service.
  The server uses WebSockets to transfer messages to listening clients with room distingishing.